 1) Filter Size

-Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
+Size is the easiest factor to ascertain.
 Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
 Most home air filters are 1” thick, but there are a variety of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating